 Holding pink monkeyflower (Mimulus lewisii), a common streamside plant in the western United States Photo: Chelsea Radford

-Outside of work I enjoy hiking, reading, writing poetry, skiing, snowshoeing, going to minor league baseball games, and trying new food.
+Outside of work I enjoy hiking, reading, writing poetry, skiing, going to minor league baseball games, and trying new food.
 Recently, I visited nearly half of the ~700 Wisconsin State Natural Areas and am now exploring New York’s Land Trust and Conservancy properties.

 Check out my science and other adventures on Twitter (@even_kiel25) and Bluesky (@nathankiel.bsky.social).